|

 in this group.8 Our study did not show any

+significant association of stress with gender and residence.
 In the present study 12-item GHQ was used.
 Earlier studies from United

 Kingdom used a more conservative cut off score of 3–4 for